 4. The National Park Service App

 The National Park Service App is the official guide for exploring trails in our country’s National Parks!
 This is a free app with information from the park rangers and other park staff experts in the field (literally).
-There is a different page for every National Park that includes updated information, weather, hours of the park, admission fees, line waits, a calendar of events, and, of course, all the trails in that park.
-They also mention which trails are wheelchair-friendly!
+There is a different page for every National Park that includes updated information, historical sites, weather, hours of the park, admission fees, line waits, a calendar of events, and, of course, all the trailhead locations in that park.
+They also mention which national scenic trails are wheelchair-friendly!
 The best perk is that all maps can be downloaded offline so the app will work even without cell service.
 Who needs cell coverage when you have the National Park Service App?!

 The National Park Service App is available on iOS and Android and has an overall rating of 4.3 with over 400 reviews.

 Back in the day, you would print pages and pages of maps if you were looking to thru-hike the Pacific Crest Trail (PCT), Appalachian Trail, or Continental Divide Trail.
 Today, FarOut (Guthook Guides), is one of the best hiking apps for modern-day long-distance treks.
 Ryan Linn quietly released this app at the same time that Cheryl Strayed released her infamous memoir Wild.
 Guthook Guides has topo maps, compasses, guidebooks, and water source reports in one single location on your phone.
 It functions offline and is constantly updating information about trail conditions.
 In 2018, a survey of 500 PCT hikers found that 85% of the thru-hikers that year used Guthook Guides on their journey.
 It currently has mapped over two dozen long trails worldwide and employs 5 full-time hiking enthusiasts.

 Guthook Guides is free to download and has a multitude of in-app purchases that contain sections of hikes or access for the entire trail.